Resources / Blog Posts / Ask the Experts: Managing Challenging Family Dynamics Around the Holidays

 Question

 What are some ideas for keeping kids entertained over the holidays?
 Ages 4 and 18 months.
-It seems there’s all these fun activities leading up to the holidays, and then nothing in the week everyone is off!
+It seems there are all these fun activities leading up to the holidays, and then nothing in the week everyone is off!

 Answer